Ready to make your first purchase? Here are a few pointers…

 Electrical issues are common, even for brand new cars.
 But these issues can be rectified without costing so much.

-Used vehicles are not free from faults because they are used but you can avoid buying a lemon.
+Used vehicles are not free from faults but you can avoid buying a lemon.

 Electrical issues that affect the vehicle’s movement can cost you more because it may be forklifted during shipping.

-It is best to avoid vehicles with loose wirings as the vehicle is likely to be rejected by the shipping line.
+It is best to avoid vehicles with loose wirings likely rejected by the shipping line.
 Flooded vehicles cause electrical issues – if you are buying for export we recommend you avoid them.

 Before making your purchase, reach out to us and we will advise on what’s best for you.